apple/cups/_posts/2018-06-06-demystifying-cups-development.md

 CUPS development happens on two branches - the stable CUPS 2.2.x branch (Git "branch-2.2") and the CUPS 2.3 feature branch (Git "master").
 Bug fixes are applied to both branches and included in new releases posted on the CUPS web site.
-Features are limited to CUPS 2.3 unless the feature needed for a 2.2.x bug fix.
+Features are limited to CUPS 2.3 unless the feature is needed for a 2.2.x bug fix.

 For example, the most recent CUPS 2.2.8 and CUPS 2.3b5 releases were purely bug